A Hazy Shade of Winter: The Bangles version

+I’m listening to K-EARTH 101, an oldies station.
+I’m alone in this dark room and all I had was the radio.
+“Hazy Shade of Winter” came on one day.
+I thought I was a Simon & Garfunkel aficionado but I, somehow, had missed that badass folk-rock song of theirs.
+I ran to our band rehearsal that night and was like, “We have to cover this song".

-Their cover, retitled "Hazy Shade of Winter", was a harder-edged rock song that removed most of the bridge section.
+Their cover was a harder-edged rock song that removed most of the bridge section.
 The record, like the rest of the soundtrack album, was produced by Rick Rubin.
-After a fruitful but disappointing experience with producer David Kahne for their album Different Light during which they had little say on production, the group’s greater involvement in recording led to an additional producer credit for the band.
-Michael Steele later commented that "we sounded the most on this record the way we actually sound live".
+After a fruitful but disappointing experience with producer David Kahne for their album Different Light during which they had little say on production, the group's greater involvement in recording led to an additional producer credit for the band.
+Michael Steele later said that "we sounded the most on this record the way we actually sound live".

-Lead vocals were performed jointly by all four members of the group, with a short solo led by Susanna Hoffs towards the end.
-This was a rare occurrence in The Bangles songs, as they mostly had just one member singing lead.
-Due to pressure from their record label, The Bangles removed the verse from the original song that contained the line "drinking my vodka and lime".
+Lead vocals were performed jointly by all four members of the group, with a short solo led by Susanna Hoffs toward the end.
+This was a rare occurrence in Bangles songs as they mostly had just one member singing lead.
+Due to pressure from their record label, the Bangles removed the verse from the original song that contained the line "drinking my vodka and lime".
 According to liner notes on the soundtrack album, Steve Bartek from the band Oingo Boingo played acoustic guitar on the track.

-When released as a single in November 1987, "Hazy Shade of Winter" became a huge hit, surpassing the popularity of the original version, peaking at number 2 on the Billboard Hot 100, behind Tiffany's "Could've Been", and also number 11 in the UK.
+When released as a single in November 1987, "Hazy Shade of Winter" became a huge hit, surpassing the popularity of the original version, peaking at number 2 on the Billboard Hot 100 and number 11 in the UK.
 It was also a hit around Europe.

-The music video (the first for future country music video director Jim Shea) showed the group singing in a studio surrounded by television screens on the walls, similar to a scene from the film Less than Zero, from which other scenes appear throughout the video.
+The music video (the first for future country music video director Jim Shea) showed the group singing in a studio surrounded by television screens on the walls, similar to a scene from the film Less Than Zero, from which other scenes appear throughout the video.